 Skip to main content

-Bundles are curated collections of related tools organized by workflow or service category.
-This guide helps you find, evaluate, and enable the right bundles for your needs.
+MCP servers are curated collections of related tools organized by workflow or service category.
+This guide helps you find, evaluate, and enable the right MCP servers for your needs.

 • Email campaign tools (Smartlead, Resend)